OpenDDS/OpenDDS/docs/cmake.md

 Consult the `find_package` documentation for your CMake version for all the details on how CMake could find OpenDDS.
 [Here](https://cmake.org/cmake/help/latest/command/find_package.html#config-mode-search-procedure)
-is documentation for the latest version of CMake
+is the documentation for the latest version of CMake

 ### Cache Variables/Options Understood by OpenDDS